mongodb-university/realm-template-apps/other/edge-server/client/README.md

 ## Project npm commands

-- `install`: installs the dependencies for the Express server and React client.
+- `install-deps`: installs the dependencies for the Express server and React client.
 You must install the Edge Server dependencies separately.
 - `start`: starts the Edge Server, Express server, and React client.
 - `shut-down`: shuts down the Edge Server, Express server, and React client.